dashpay/sentinel/README.md

 # Dash Sentinel Data Engine

-An all-powerful tool for pulling governance Dash from the blockchain and saving it into a structure data format (SQLite).
+An all-powerful tool for pulling governance data from the Dash blockchain and saving it into a structure data format (SQLite).

 [![Build Status](https://travis-ci.org/dashpay/sentinel.svg?branch=master)](https://travis-ci.org/dashpay/sentinel)